Nick Pratto Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Reds pitching staff ranks 10th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Reds pitching staff ranks 10th in MLB.

-- The Reds have a 5.03 team ERA that ranks 27th across all league pitching staffs.
+- The Reds have a 5.01 team ERA that ranks 27th across all MLB pitching staffs.

-- The Reds rank 23rd in baseball in home runs given up (85 total, 1.3 per game).
+- Reds pitchers combine to rank 23rd in baseball in home runs allowed (86 total, 1.3 per game).

-- His most recent appearance was on Tuesday against the Los Angeles Dodgers, when the righty tossed 3 2/3 innings, surrendering seven earned runs while giving up six hits.
+- The lefty last appeared on Wednesday against the Los Angeles Dodgers, when he threw 5 2/3 innings, allowing six earned runs while giving up eight hits.

-- The 29-year-old has amassed an ERA of 6.27, with 8.7 strikeouts per nine innings, in nine games this season.
-Opponents have a .292 batting average against him.
+- In five games this season, the 25-year-old has amassed an ERA of 5.40, with 7.1 strikeouts per nine innings.
+Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.